walisc/WPSelenium/README.md

 ## Contributing

-WPooW is an opensource project and contributions are valued.
+WPSelenium is an opensource project and contributions are valued.

 If you are contributing a bug fix, please create a pull request with the following details